tjercus/WRKT-0410/README.md

 - Formal flux architecture?

 ### Training
-- Add checkbox to indicate training is a workout or not
 - Do not save metadata like 'total', 'isVisible' etc from state to disk
 - handle feedback from Ajax/Fetch in TrainingComponent
 - disable persist button when webservice is offline